lane-webperformance/legion-devtools/README.md

 Various scripts to help with software development.

-./bin/clone.bash [legion-repo]
+./bin/clone.bash [REPO]
 =================

-git clones legion-repo.git, or all of the base legion libraries if no parameter is provided.
+git clones REPO.git, or all of the legion libraries if no parameter is provided.

 ./bin/build.bash
 ==========